 We have considered the costs and the most appropriate forms of assessment in great detail to ensure that organisations of all types and size are not excluded from hiring and assessing an apprentice.
 Resits will be kept to a minimum by the gateway requirements.
-We have selected only two methods of assessment with one of these including assessment of behaviours in order to minimise stress and over-assessment for the apprentice as well as to keep costs down.
+We have selected only two methods of assessment with one of these including integrated assessment of knowledge and behaviours in order to minimise stress and over-assessment for the apprentice, as well as to keep costs down.

-Consultation with awarding organisations and training providers has confirmed the costs so they are a realistic estimation.
+Consultation with a number of awarding organisations and training providers has confirmed the costs so they are a realistic estimation.
 We estimate that end point assessment will make up 10-15% of the overall cost of the apprenticeship.